againeureka/astro_notebook/README.md

 # Astro Notebook

-- A convenient and easy stargazing notebook(logbook) for all of us
+- An easy and reliable stargazing notebook(logbook) for all of us
 - JPark(againeureka), Sep.
 2025 (with Gemini 2.5 Flash and ChatGPT 5o)
 - git@github.com:againeureka/astro_notebook.git